lachlan-ibm/pyisva/README.md

-# PyISAM
+# PyISVA

-PyISAM is a Python library that wraps the IBM Security Verify Access RESTful Web services to provide a quick and easy way to construct configuration scripts for appliances.
+PyISVA is a Python library that wraps the IBM Security Verify Access RESTful Web services to provide a quick and easy way to construct configuration scripts for appliances.

 **Supported Versions**